luke-c-newell/PyBer_Analysis/README.md

 ## Summary
 ### Recommendations
 1. As urban cities are the main driver of revenue for PyBer, they present the greatest opportunity for increasing profit at the company.
 Despite bringing in the greatest volume of revenue, urban cities have the lowest average fare per ride, which may be a result of a shorter distance travelled for each trip.
 I would recommend encouraging urban riders to use the service for longer rides by developing promotions that reward longer trips.
 2. Rural cities have the lowest revenue compared to the other city types which presents an opportunity to greatly increase use of the service in rural areas.
 I would recommend increasing the marketing budget for rural cities to attract both additional customers and drivers to the service.
-As the number of drivers in rural cities is so low, this may be a limiting factor to increasing the revenue so increasing marketing towards additional drivers is essential.
-The relatively high average fare per ride of $55 could be used to entice them to sign up as drivers.
+As the number of drivers in rural cities is so low, this may be a limiting factor to increasing the revenue, so increasing marketing towards additional drivers is essential.
+The relatively high average fare per driver of $55 could be used to entice them to sign up.
 3. Suburban cities are in the middle of the road in all six of the metrics analyzed in this report.
 Despite this, there are still opportunities to increase the numbers of riders when compared with urban cities.
 As there is an overpopulation of drivers in urban cities, they could be encouraged to travel to suburban cities to take advantage of the higher average fare per ride in suburban areas.
 This could increase demand for rides in suburban areas that have a lower number of drivers than urban areas.